God had a message to Moses regarding the Israelites that also reflects His good character and intentions towards us today:

 6 Say therefore to the people of Israel, ‘I am the Lord, and I will bring you out from under the burdens of the Egyptians, and I will deliver you from slavery to them, and I will redeem you with an outstretched arm and with great acts of judgment.
 7 I will take you to be my people, and I will be your God, and you shall know that I am the Lord your God, who has brought you out from under the burdens of the Egyptians.
 8 I will bring you into the land that I swore to give to Abraham, to Isaac, and to Jacob.
 I will give it to you for a possession.
 I am the Lord.’”
-Exodus 6:6-8 ESV
+Exodus 6:6-8 (ESV)

 9 Moses spoke thus to the people of Israel, but they did not listen to Moses, because of their broken spirit and harsh slavery.
 Exodus 6:9 ESV

-God heard the Israelites’ cries, and moved forward in power to bring them out from under the burden of slavery.
-The very act of doing so was also a bold proclamation the He exists and has a deep love for them.
-It took a series of ten plagues before the final one encouraged Pharaoh to let the Israelites go, but let them go he did.
+Discouragement is not a new phenomenon; it has been with people since the beginning.
+But God heard the Israelites’ cries, and moved forward in power to bring them out from under the burden of slavery, just as He said He would.
+This act was a bold proclamation that He exists and has a deep love for them, and us.
+It took a series of ten plagues before the tenth one, Passover, finally encouraged Pharaoh to let the Israelites go, but let them go he did.